imoyao/imoyao.github.io/blog/wiki/_posts/存储/CEPH/Ceph运维/常见MON故障处理.md

   		EOF
   		rsync -avz user@host:$ms $ms
 	done
-	# rebuild the monitor store from the collected map, if the cluster does notplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplain
+	# rebuild the monitor store from the collected map, if the cluster does notplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplainplain
 	# use cephx authentication, we can skip the following steps to update the
 	# keyring with the caps, and there is no need to pass the "--keyring" option.
 	# i.e. just use "ceph-monstore-tool /tmp/mon-store rebuild" instead